KGeri201/THAPMU/README.md

 // Sensor I2C
 Adafruit_BME280 sensor;
 ```
-2. Fill in your WLAN SSID and password, and also the address of the MQTT broker.
+2. Fill in your WLAN SSID and password, and the address of the MQTT broker.
+   If your MQTT broker needs credentials to authenticate, set them.
-Add the location and the name of the device.
+   Also add the location and the name of the device.
 ```ino
 #define NAME "NAME_OF_THE_DEVICE"
 #define LOCATION "LOCATION_OF_THE_DEVICE"